colurw/chess_NN/readme.md

 Stockfish is the dominant chess engine, capable of beating the current best human player 98-99% of the time.
 It does this by searching through an exponentially-expanding tree of possible moves, for as many future turns as time allows.
-Typically competitors try to reduce its performance by limiting the duration of this search, or by forcing it to play non-optimum moves.
+Typically competitors try to reduce its performance by limiting the duration of this search, or by forcing it to select less-optimal moves.

 When tested on previously unseen chess puzzles from the testing dataset, Chess_NN currently predicts Stockfish's optimum move for 47% of boards, and does so roughly